sprice89/dwt-docs/getstarted/helloworld.md

 > Important: Not all mobile browsers allow the use of cameras.
 Check out [browsers on mobile devices]({{site.getstarted}}platform.html#browsers-on-mobile-devices) for more information.
 If you are using an unsupported browser (for example, Chrome on iOS), you may receive the error `The current browser has not implemented the MediaDevices interface` .

-## Upload the scanned documents
+## Upload the document as a pdf via HTTP Post

 In almost all our user cases, the scanned documents need to be uploaded to a server.
 So as the last step in creating the hello world application, the following shows how to implment the upload feature.

 > On the server side, any script language can be used (ASP.
 NET, JSP, PHP, etc.).
 Here we are using ASP.
 NET (C#) as an example.

-## Add code to upload the document as a pdf via HTTP Post

 ``` html
 <!-- Add a button -->